jwmullally/iscsi-target-ramdisk/README.md

   * Add this connection to the list of Favorite Targets: Enabled.

 * Install the driver for the network card used by the initiator.
-(TODO: How?)
+Complicated, but only needs to be done once.

+  * Attach the target storage directly to the initiator, boot and let Windows install all drivers including the network drivers.

+  * Alternatively, boot `openwrt-iscsi-initiator` on the target and a Linux Live CD on the initiator (e.g. Fedora or Ubuntu).
+Install `virt-manager`, attach the iSCSI drive using the script from <http://192.168.200.1:81/cgi-bin/iscsistart.sh>, create a Win10 VM with the existing `/dev/sd*` iSCSI drive, add the network card as a "PCI Host Device", then boot Windows once to install the network driver.

 * Set your network card driver to start during early boot.
 (Seems not always necessary, first try PXE booting without this).